ployground/bsdploy/docs/setup/bootstrapping.rst

 - ``bootstrap-bsd-url``: If you don't want to use the installation files found on the installer image (or if your boot image doesn't contain any) you can provide an explicit alternative (i.e. ``http://ftp4.de.freebsd.org/pub/FreeBSD/releases/amd64/9.2-RELEASE/``) and this will be used to fetch the system from.

 - ``bootstrap-fingerprint``: Since the installer runs a different sshd configuration than the final installation, we need to provide its fingerprint explicitly.
 However, if you don't provide one, BSDploy will assume the (currently hardcoded) fingerprint of the 9.2 mfsBSD installer (``02:2e:b4:dd:c3:8a:b7:7b:ba:b2:4a:f0:ab:13:f4:2d``).
+If you are using newer versions you must update the value (for 10.0 i.e. ``1f:cb:78:20:b8:97:dd:dc:3d:23:75:f0:bb:ad:84:03``)

 Bootstrap rc.conf